K-Jad/SOI-Auburn_Waves/Report.md

 The resultant best validation accuracy peaked at 70%, validation loss=0.87    [batch size=16, epochs=15]

 The model was finally uploaded to the test dataset but resulted in some error.
 The predicted labels all consisted of the label 'other' which is clearly due to the majority of its occurrence in train_dataset.
-Data augmentation and class weights were applied but it did not help much.
+Data augmentation and class weights were applied so that other classes be recognized but it did not help much.
+As I was unable to find out the issue behind this problem, i left it as it is.